softwaremill/jekyll-softwaremill/_posts/company/2016-06-07-six-steps-to-improve-your-remote-communication-with-teamspeak.md

  - close small, moving news moving banner at the bottom of your client window
  - turn off Animated GIF Support in _Preferences -> Design_
- - turn off Echo Reduction and Echo cancellation in _Preferences -> Capture_
+ - turn off Echo Reduction and Echo cancellation in _Preferences -> Capture_ (however, depending on your headphones/speakers setup, this might reduce sound quality)

 After such tuning my TS client rarely goes above 10% of CPU.